 ISH Systems designs, manufactures, delivers and sets up customized automatic control systems for hypoxia/hyperoxia studies.
 Our systems help scientists around the globe to conduct breakthrough research experiments and studies in various animal models to investigate the pathophysiology of the diseases associated with disturbances of oxygen delivery to organs and tissue.
 Broad ranges of controlled parameter of breathing atmosphere by build-in sensors and valves system with option of remote access to controller provides scientists unique opportunity to conduct acute and chronic experiment with exceptional preciseness and consistence.

-For more then 10 years our systems successfully help researchers modeling and study different disease.
-You can find our systems at Johns Hopkins University, University of Pennsylvania, McGill University (Canada), University of British Columbia (Canada), Chang Gung University (Taiwan), RMIT University (Australia), Institut de la Vision (France).
+For more then 15 years our systems successfully help researchers modeling and study different disease.
+You can find our systems at Johns Hopkins University, University of Pennsylvania, Cincinnati Children's Hospital Medical Center, Bruce W. Carter VA Medical Center, University of Miami, McGill University (Canada), University of British Columbia (Canada), Chang Gung University (Taiwan), RMIT University (Australia), Institut de la Vision (France), Universidad Católica de Chile, Chile.

 Intermittent hypoxia, Sustained hypoxia, Hypoxia animal modeling, ISH Systems, United States